lucqiiiii/cs130a_program2/README.md

 ```
 # Look these up in the tree constructed above:
 lookup 7 14 -82 12 7
 ```

 Report the nodes you found in the order they were listed, and statistics.
-There will never be any rotations during a lookup,  but reporting them  lets you reuse your print function from insert.
+There should never be any rotations during a lookup, but reporting them lets you reuse your print function from insert.

 ```